 Holiday clubs take place every half term, usually at St Bedes High School.
 These holiday clubs are for children that we have monitored throughout the year who we see as Gifted and Talented.
 We monitor these children through P.E lessons after school clubs and competitions.
 We will then give them a letter to offer the opportunity to go to the holiday club.
 They are coached by highly qualified staff who push them to their capacity and will challenge them in various sports including; netball, football, basketball, athletics and tennis.
 Children who attend these clubs have come back to me and shared their experience.
 Nothing but praise from the children, who attend these clubs, which is fantastic to hear knowing the club has been a success and worthwhile.

 Gymnastics in our school is a very popular sport.
-Every Monday we have an amazing coach come into school to train children who they feel is going to progress will to be a good gymnast.
-We start at year 3 and they are given a range of techniques and moves to do.
-If successful, these children will then take part in the after school club every Monday evening.
-Last year, we recognised 2 children who we believed to be gifted and talented and they were given the chance to extend their experiences.
-The two year 6 girls entered a competition for the North West Championships 2017 in Wigan.
-They thoroughly enjoyed themselves and represented the school fantastically.
-This will become a regular event.
-They trained for this event in their own time on Saturdays, which shows how committed they actually were.
+In the Spring term we have an amazing coach come into school to assess year 3 children to see who she believes is going to progress will to be a good gymnast.
+They are given a range of techniques and moves to do.
+If successful, these children will then take part in the gifted and talented gymnastics club after school club every Monday evening.